Glass Extension Designs for Every Style of Home

 Here, a frameless glass box (designed by Unagru Architecture) means the existing low ceiling of the house is opened up.

-"A glazed link is a great way to connect two buildings together," says Darren Bray, founder of Studio B.A.D.
+"Glass link extensions are a great way to connect two buildings together," says Darren Bray, founder of Studio B.A.D.
 "To get a glazed link right you need to consider how it will be installed.
 The best solutions, visually, are those that allow you to conceal the link’s supporting frame so that the glass appears to be the only thin present."

 This glass box extension celebrates the Grade II-listed original building, seamlessly blending the structures dating from the 15th, 16th and 17th centuries with a contemporary style.